 The Resolution Project provided $100,000 total in seed funding for select CGI U 2015 students through the Resolution Social Venture Challenge (SVC).
 The SVC is a competition designed to identify and support young people from around the world who offer innovative solutions to pressing global challenges.
 A social venture may be a for-profit or non-profit initiative, as long as it will be sustainable and have a measurable social impact.
 Students who are awarded funding for their commitments will also be named Resolution Fellows, and will receive ongoing mentorship, pro bono services, and robust support.

 Up to Us

 Up to Us, a nationwide campus competition launched by Net Impact, the Peter G. Peterson Foundation, and CGI U, is an opportunity for students to build a movement to address the U.S. government's long-term debt.
-The first Up to Us competition was announced at CGI U 2012, and over the past two years, teams across the country have designed and run thought-provoking and impactful campaigns around the effects of rising federal debt on economic opportunity and investment in the future.
-(Watch President Clinton announce the winning team from the 2014 Up to Us competition.)
-This year's competition featured teams from campuses across the United States, competing for a $10,000 prize and the chance to be recognized by President Clinton at CGI U 2015.
+The first Up to Us competition was announced at CGI U 2012, and over the past three years, teams across the country have designed and run thought-provoking and impactful campaigns around the effects of rising federal debt on economic opportunity and investment in the future.
+(Watch President Clinton announce the winning team from the 2015 Up to Us competition.)
+This year's competition will feature teams from campuses across the United States, competing for a $10,000 prize and the chance to be recognized by President Clinton at CGI U 2016.
 To learn more, visit itsuptous.org.